MessyScribbles/Non-Complex-Ticket-Handling-webapp-w-integrated-AI/README.md

 ## Overview

-This project is a modern, non-complex customer support portal designed to streamline communication and support operations for businesses.
+This project is a non-complex customer support portal designed to streamline communication and support operations for businesses.
 Built with **React** and **TypeScript**, it offers distinct functionalities for both customers and admins/consultants.
 It uses **Google Firebase** for its backend and integrates the **Google Gemini API** for intelligent AI support.

 Ideal for small to medium-sized businesses, this app is scalable, customizable, and easy to extend for further development.